ItaiOz/WebChat/README.md

 WebChat program has created during semester B of my third year of studies.

-## The program implements use in chat website which based on Internet Programming languages such as JPA, MVC and Spring
+#### The program implements use in chat website which based on Internet Programming methods such as JPA, MVC and Spring

 #### Project has 3 pages: Login, main chat page and search page.